swiss/fedlex-jolux/doc/classified_compilation.md

 - `YYYY/` is the year of the publication
 - `ID` an identifier that has no specific meaning

+The `ID` part has no specific meaning but is following the basic act in the Official Compilation.
+So the URI of an entry in the Classified Compilation can be created by replacing the `oc` in the URI of the basic act with `cc`.
+E.g. the URI of the federal constitution in the Official Compilation is `https://fedlex.data.admin.ch/eli/oc/1999/404` and the URI of the federal constitution in the Classified Compilation is `https://fedlex.data.admin.ch/eli/cc/1999/404`.
+This does not hold true for cases where the base act is not part of the Official Compilation but of the Federal Gazette.
+In this case, the `fga` part is replaced by `cc` and a suffix `_fga` is appended to the `ID` part E.g. `https://fedlex.data.admin.ch/eli/fga/2012/1262` becomes `https://fedlex.data.admin.ch/eli/cc/2012/1262_fga`.
+There are other special cases like `https://fedlex.data.admin.ch/eli/cc/2012/136` is based on `https://fedlex.data.admin.ch/eli/fga/2008/1057`.

 ## General Structure

 Every entry in the Classified Compilation is of type jolux:ConsolidationAbstract.